wp-plugins/key4ce-osticket-bridge/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Get your own advanced ticket system in Wordpress and Integrate osTicket into your wordpress site.
-Works with osTicket v1.8 and 1.9
+Works with osTicket 1.9.x (all versions)

 == Description ==
 This is a rebuild of the original OSTicket WP Bridge plugin.